hughmancoder/doc-drop/README.md

 ## Solution

-A web app that facilitates the request and sharing of specific patient data across healthcare practices.
+A web app that facilitates the request and sharing of specific patient data across healthcare practices

 ## Features Overview

-**Security:** Leverages existing firewall protection within healthcare practices to ensure confidentiality and security of patient records.

 **User-Friendly Interface:** Similar to the Hotdoc homepage, the app is intuitive and requires no additional training for staff.